 Then the church throughout Judea, Galilee and Samaria enjoyed a time of peace and was strengthened.
 Living in the fear of the Lord and encouraged by the Holy Spirit, it increased in numbers.

 Saul, the ultimate insider in Jerusalem now finds himself as the most despised outsider.
 He is in no man’s land.
 The Christians were afraid of him and the Jews wanted to kill him.

 Paul tested the limits of grace for the early Church like no other.
-Back to our analogy, imagine Osama Bin Laden, newly converted as a Christian, showing up in a local church in New York City where many of the family members of the 9.11 tragedy worshipped.
+Back to our analogy, imagine had Osama Bin Laden become a Christian and showed up in a local church in New York City where many of the family members of the 9.11 tragedy worshipped.
 How might those people feel about the former terrorist?
-It sounds like a Springer show gone bad to me.

 The “Chief of Sinners,” Paul called himself.
 Why not me?
 Why not you?

 Do you find the grace of God in Jesus Christ offensive?
 Why?
 Or why not?